Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Diamond Pet Products Recalls

 Although Diamond Pet Products has maintained its promise of high-quality standards, the company has been struck by multiple recalls.
-However, the latest one was in 2013, so this is a great sign that they’re improving their testing and quality control procedures.
+However, the latest one was in 2013, which is a great sign that they’re improving their testing and quality control procedures.

 2013